 Scar Treatment

 Scars develop as part of the body’s healing process in response to injury, infection, burns, or inflammation.
-They can appear as flat, depressed, raised, hyperpigmented, hypopigmented, or tightened skin and can form anywhere on the body.
-Most scars result from damage to the underlying skin tissue, impairing collagen fiber formation during healing.
+They can appear as flat, depressed, raised, hyperpigmented, hypopigmented, or tightened skin and form anywhere on the body.
+Most scars result from damage to the underlying skin tissue, which impairs collagen fiber formation during healing.
 While scarring is a natural process, the appearance of scars can negatively impact self-esteem and confidence.
 Fortunately, Dr. Michele Green in New York City is an expert in improving the appearance of various types of scars.
-Dr. Green specializes in treating all kinds of scars, including acne scars, stretch marks, surgical scars, keloids, and hypertrophic scars.
+Dr. Green specializes in treating a wide range of scars, including acne scars, stretch marks, surgical scars, keloids, and hypertrophic scars.

-Dr. Green provides a wide range of scar treatments in her private dermatology office in NYC.
+Dr. Green offers a wide range of scar treatments in her private dermatology office in NYC.
 Laser skin resurfacing options, including Fraxel, eMatrix, and Clear + Brilliant, are among the most effective treatments for atrophic acne scars and chickenpox scars.
-Laser therapy, such as the VBeam laser, is considered the gold standard for reducing redness linked to surgical scars, stretch marks, post-inflammatory hyperpigmentation, and keloids.
+Laser therapy, such as the VBeam laser, is considered the gold standard for reducing redness associated with surgical scars, stretch marks, post-inflammatory hyperpigmentation, and keloids.
 Dermal fillers like Restylane, Voluma, and Sculptra can be combined with subcision to stimulate new collagen production and restore lost volume.
-Other common scar treatment options consist of microneedling, chemical peels, Botox, and intralesional cortisone injections.
+Other common scar treatment options include microneedling, chemical peels, Botox, and intralesional cortisone injections.
 These non-invasive procedures involve little to no downtime or side effects and yield consistently impressive results.
-Dr. Green may also suggest using topical silicone gel sheets or creams between treatments to enhance cosmetic outcomes.
-Regardless of whether your scars are depressed or raised, or whether they result from surgery or acne breakouts, Dr. Green is here to assist you.
+Dr. Green may also recommend topical silicone gel sheets or creams between treatments to enhance cosmetic outcomes.
+Whether your scars are depressed or raised, or whether they result from surgery or acne breakouts, Dr. Green is here to help.

-Dr. Michele Green is an internationally renowned, board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with top-notch non-invasive cosmetic procedures, including scar treatments.
-She is consistently recognized as one of New York’s best dermatologists by Super Doctors, Castle Connolly, New York Magazine, and The New York Times for her dedication to her patients and her expertise.
+Dr. Michele Green is an internationally renowned, board-certified dermatologist with over two and a half decades of experience delivering top-notch non-invasive cosmetic procedures, including scar treatments, to some of the world’s most discerning individuals.
+She is consistently recognized by Super Doctors, Castle Connolly, New York Magazine, and The New York Times as one of New York’s best dermatologists for her dedication to her patients and expertise.
 Dr. Green employs a holistic approach to cosmetic dermatology, treating patients with a “less-is-more” philosophy to achieve natural, youthful-looking results that endure.
-When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side regarding scar revision, she will collaborate with you to develop a customized scar treatment plan that best suits your skin type, the nature of the scar, and your overall aesthetic goals.
+When you consult with Dr. Green at her private dermatology office on Manhattan’s Upper East Side about scar revision, she will collaborate with you to develop a customized scar treatment plan that best suits your skin type, the nature of the scar, and your overall aesthetic goals.

 What is a scar?

-A scar is a lesion or mark that forms as a result of skin damage from a burn, surgery, acne breakout, injury, or infection.
-Scars can occur on any part of the body, and their appearance mainly depends on the origin of the injury or lesion, how the body heals, and the formation of the wound.
+A scar is a mark that forms after a burn, surgery, acne breakout, injury, or infection.
+Scars can occur on any part of the body, and their appearance depends mainly on the origin of the injury or lesion, how the body heals, and the wound’s formation.
 Some scars appear depressed, while others may be raised and can even grow larger than the original injury.
-If the skin injury extends deeper than the top layer, the scar tissue that forms is often thicker than normal skin.
-For individuals with lighter skin tones, scars typically develop as pink or red and may fade over time or alter to become darker or lighter than their natural skin color.
-Conversely, for those with darker skin, scars can often appear as dark marks on the skin’s surface.
-Regardless of the type of scar, Dr. Green offers a wide range of non-surgical scar treatments aimed at reducing the appearance of scars and helping you achieve clear, smooth, radiant skin.
+If the injury extends beyond the top layer of skin, the resulting scar tissue is often thicker than normal skin.
+For individuals with lighter skin tones, scars typically appear pink or red and may fade over time or darken or lighten to match their natural skin color.
+Conversely, for those with darker skin, scars often appear as dark marks on the skin’s surface.
+Regardless of scar type, Dr. Green offers a wide range of non-surgical scar treatments to reduce their appearance and help you achieve clear, smooth, radiant skin.

 What are the different types of scars?

-Various factors, including the origin of the injury, one’s genetics, and ethnicity, can influence scar formation.
-Different types of scars can have other appearances and textures, including the following:
+Various factors, including the injury’s origin, genetics, and ethnicity, can influence scar formation.

-Atrophic Scars – Atrophic scars are characterized by indentations or sunken patches of skin that form due to insufficient collagen production during the skin’s healing process.
-These scars often form due to inflammatory acne breakouts or lesions relating to an illness like chickenpox.
-The three different types of atrophic scars include ice-pick, boxcar, and rolling scars.
+- Atrophic Scars – Atrophic scars are characterized by indentations or sunken patches of skin that form when collagen production is insufficient during the skin’s healing process.
+These scars often result from inflammatory acne breakouts or lesions associated with illnesses such as chickenpox.
+The three types of atrophic scars are ice-pick, boxcar, and rolling scars.
 Ice-pick scars are narrow, V-shaped indentations that penetrate deep into the skin.
 Boxcar scars are wide, round- or oval-shaped indentations with well-defined edges.
 Rolling scars are shallow, wavy indentations in the skin.
-Atrophic scars may become more visible with age as the natural loss of collagen further accentuates the indentations in the skin.
+Atrophic scars may become more visible with age as the natural loss of collagen further accentuates the skin’s indentations.

-Hypertrophic Scars — Hypertrophic scars are characterized by raised caused by too much collagen produced during natural healing.
-While hypertrophic scars can fade over time, they will never truly flatten out.
-Hypertrophic scars will not grow beyond the area of the initial injury.
+- Hypertrophic Scars — Hypertrophic scars are raised areas caused by excessive collagen production during natural healing.
+While they can fade over time, they will never truly flatten.
+They will not grow beyond the area of the initial injury.

-Flat Scars – Flat scars are characterized by discoloration of the skin’s surface.
-These scars may be slightly raised when the wound healing occurs at first but will flatten out over time.
-The scar may begin as pink or red and become either hypopigmented (lighter) or hyperpigmented (darker) than the surrounding skin.
+- Flat Scars – Flat scars are characterized by discoloration of the skin’s surface.
+These scars may be slightly raised during the early stages of wound healing, but will flatten over time.
+The scar may begin as pink or red and then become either hypopigmented (lighter) or hyperpigmented (darker) than the surrounding skin.

-Stretch Marks – Stretch marks occur on the skin’s surface when the skin expands or shrinks rapidly over a short period, which can occur frequently due to pregnancy or rapid weight gain or loss.
-The stretching of the skin causes damage to the underlying tissue, resulting in a scar.
-At first, stretch marks often appear pink or red but will fade to a silvery color over time.
+- Stretch Marks – Stretch marks appear on the skin’s surface when the skin expands or shrinks rapidly over a short period, a process that can occur frequently during pregnancy and with rapid weight gain or loss.
+Rapid stretching can damage underlying tissue, leading to scarring.
+Initially, stretch marks often appear pink or red but fade to a silvery color over time.

 How can I remove my scars?

-The VBeam laser is considered the gold standard when it comes to reducing visible redness, including that which is associated with various types of scars, such as acne scars, surgical scars, stretch marks, keloids, burn scars, and post-inflammatory hyperpigmentation.
-This laser treatment operates on a wavelength of 595 nm, which exclusively targets red pigmentation in the skin while leaving the surrounding skin unaffected.
-As it is used to target redness, VBeam is also an excellent treatment option for correcting the appearance of broken blood vessels, rosacea flare-ups, and other pigmented lesions.
-The VBeam does not involve any downtime, meaning patients can resume their normal daily activities immediately after the procedure.
-Most patients note that the VBeam laser treatment is painless, describing the sensation as akin to a rubber band snapping against the skin.
-It is also equipped with a Dynamic Cooling Device, which emits a burst of cool air before each laser pulse to enhance the comfortability of the laser treatment for the patient.
+The VBeam laser is considered the gold standard for reducing visible redness, including that associated with acne scars, surgical scars, stretch marks, keloids, burn scars, and post-inflammatory hyperpigmentation.
+This pulsed-dye laser operates at 595 nm, targeting red pigmentation in the skin while leaving surrounding tissue unaffected.
+Because it targets redness, VBeam is also an excellent treatment option for correcting the appearance of broken blood vessels, rosacea flare-ups, and other pigmented lesions.
+The VBeam involves no downtime, allowing patients to resume normal daily activities immediately after the procedure.
+Most patients report that the VBeam laser treatment is painless, likening the sensation to a rubber band snapping against the skin.
+It is also equipped with a Dynamic Cooling Device that emits a burst of cool air before each laser pulse to enhance patient comfort during the procedure.
 Most patients require an initial series of 4-6 VBeam laser treatments to achieve their ideal results.
-To maintain the best results, Dr. Green recommends limiting sun exposure in the treated area and layering two types of broad-spectrum sunscreen to ensure optimal coverage: first, a chemical sunscreen, followed by a mineral sunscreen.

 eMatrix laser treatment for scars

-Dermal fillers are cosmetic injectables designed to enhance facial contours, augment certain features, replenish volume loss, and create a more youthful appearance.
-Dermal fillers can be an incredibly effective tool in scar revision, particularly for restoring volume to atrophic scars.
-Subcision is commonly performed in conjunction with filler treatment for scar revision, which entails using the fine needle of the syringe to break up scar tissue and stimulate collagen production.
-Performing subcision with filler injections provides immediate and long-lasting rejuvenation results.
+Dermal fillers are cosmetic injectables designed to enhance facial contours, augment specific features, replace lost volume, and create a more youthful appearance.
+They can be an incredibly effective tool in scar revision, particularly for restoring volume to atrophic scars.
+Subcision is commonly performed in conjunction with filler treatment for scar revision, using a fine needle to break up scar tissue and stimulate collagen production.
+Performing subcision with filler injections provides immediate, long-lasting rejuvenation.
 Dr. Green employs a wide variety of dermal fillers at her private dermatology office in NYC.

-To treat depressed scars, Dr. Greem frequently uses Restylane and Juvederm fillers and injects them straight into the scars themselves.
-The Restylane and Juvederm fillers are composed of a substance called hyaluronic acid, which binds with naturally occurring water in the skin to replenish lost volume.
-The cosmetic effects of hyaluronic acid fillers are immediate and tend to last 6-18 months, depending on the amount and type of filler used and the patient’s metabolism.
-For some patients, acne scarring can result in diffuse volume loss across areas of the face, like the cheeks and temples.
-In this case, Dr. Green may use Sculptra, a unique filler made of something called poly-L-lactic acid, which stimulates gradual collagen production in the treatment area.
-Most patients require about three treatment sessions with Sculptra filler to achieve their ideal results, after which results can last up to two years.
-The type of filler selected for your scar treatment will be determined by Dr. Green during your consultation, depending on the types of scars present.
+During your consultation, Dr. Green will determine the appropriate filler for your scar treatment based on the types of scars present.
+Dr. Green frequently uses hyaluronic acid fillers such as Restylane or Juvederm to correct atrophic scars.
+Hyaluronic acid is a naturally occurring substance that binds to water in the skin, replenishing lost volume.
+The cosmetic effects of hyaluronic acid fillers are immediate and typically last 6-18 months, depending on the amount and type of filler used and the patient’s metabolism.
+Patients with facial acne scarring often notice diffuse volume loss across the face, including the cheeks and temples.
+For these patients, Dr. Green may use Sculptra, a unique filler made of poly-L-lactic acid that stimulates gradual collagen production in the treatment area.
+Most patients require at least three Sculptra treatment sessions to achieve their ideal results, after which results can last up to two years.

 Restylane – 2 syringes for scar treatment